cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot.
 -Instant capture with Engineer.
 No damage to building(s) -ChronoKillCargo set to False.
 Chronoshifting APCs or transports will not kill any passengers or cargo.
--AI's MCV goes to tiberium and deploys there for extra base, AI limitations for buildings, etc. will grow on each MCV deployment.
--AI scans for human Naval objects, if he detects a Naval stuff, it will upscale his Naval and Air stuff.
--AI lowers tank production if human goes naval and GroundWar is disabled.
-(Allies still build Chronotanks beacause they can Chronoshift)
--AI knows how to use Thiefs and Spies.
--AI attacks interval uses different ways.
-(Hunt, Closest enemy, etc.)
--AI Air units no longer just attack Refineries, it selects random between basedefence, factories, power, buildings, naval units or all threats.
--AI Scatters all units on new attack launch to unlock stuck/blocked units.
--AI understands importants of buildings & units a lot better and uses it during attack.
--AI Knows how to use a MAD Tank.
--AI Knows how to use chronoshifting with a Chrono Tank.
--AI Engineers no longer walk in groups.
-They choose his own targets -AI Customizable limits for nr of AI buildings, tanks, etc.

 -AI Boost level and almost all other setttings are editable using the .ini file.
 It's located in:
 C:\Program Files (x86)\Steam\steamapps\workshop\content\1213210\2221741447\AIBoost\CCDATA\AIBOOST.INI